rupeshtiwari/coding-examples-interview-coding-datastructure-algorithm-in-javascript/README.md

 **Binary Search Tree (BST)**: is a binary tree in which for each node value of all the nodes in the left subtree is lesser or equal to the root node.
 And the values of all the nodes in the right subtree is greater than the root node.

-In order to find a tree as BST we must define each node range that is its outer and inner bound values.
+In order to find a tree as BST we must `define each node range` that is its outer and inner bound values and iterate the tree and compare their ranges.

 ![](https://i.imgur.com/gxHDDqd.png)

-Is Binary Search Tree Algorithm
+Is Binary Search Tree `Algorithm`

 ![](https://i.imgur.com/zaxKJxL.png)

-Is Binary Search Tree Algorithm Simulation
+Is Binary Search Tree `Algorithm Simulation`

 ![](https://i.imgur.com/il4sN6p.png)

+Is Binary Search Tree `Coding Files`

 - [Question](https://codepen.io/roopkt/pen/JjWwYGo)
 - [Answer](https://codepen.io/roopkt/pen/zYZyvzO)

+#### Delete node from Binary Search Tree (BST)

 ### Recursion Interview Questions